stijnwop/manureSystem/docs/VEHICLES.md

 <manureSystemFillArm createNode="true" linkNode="armLinkNode" position="-0.888 0.7 3.065" rotation="0 -90 0" />
 ```

-In the example above we let the script create a fill arm node and link it to the given `armLinkNode` and give it a custom position and rotation with the `position` and `rotation` attributes.
+In the example above we let the `ManureSystem` create a fill arm node and link it to the given `armLinkNode` and give it a custom position and rotation with the `position` and `rotation` attributes.

 You don't have to use this option and have to freedom to choose if you want to refer to an existing node you placed yourself in the i3d file.
 > Personally I prefer using the createNode setting which allows for i3d avoidance.